 Google’s phishing quiz is a good way to hone your skills at spotting the fakes in your inbox.

 Things will go wrong from time to time.
 You will at some point need to recover from a mistake such as the wrong thing being deleted.
-Which is why you need to keep backups.
+Which is why you need to keep backups, including for your Twitter account if you have one.

 Close your old accounts